BRINGING YOUR PUPPY HOME!!!

 Read the suggested serving size on the food you provide as well as start your preferred feeding schedule as soon as your pup gets home to you weather it be 2-3 times a day or free fed that they pick at through the day if the only dog in the house.

-*If your puppy has soft stool upon coming home, as this can be common when changing environments, it is advised to give them a TBS of pumpkin puree &/or plain yogurt(plain, from your grocery store) in their food daily.
+*If your puppy has soft stool upon coming home, as this can be common when changing environments, it is advised to give them a TBS of pumpkin puree &/or plain yogurt(plain, from your grocery store) if this is the case.
 The enzymes will help their gut, along with any added probiotic and the NuVet supplement.
 Giving rice is a filler that is not solving a problem and will upset their stomach more as they have not had to deal with grains before.

 If they seem unsure or uninterested in food at first it may be due to their traveling and new environment, wet the food (you can also use a broth to moisten kibble) or add a little cottage cheese,plain yogurt,or small pieces of meat to entice them.

-If loose stool still persists consider getting a fecal exam from your Veterinarian, as puppies can catch any number of parasites or viruses at this age and it is best to solve the issue before it takes multiple rounds of medication to alleviate their symptoms and get back to enjoying your pup.
+If loose stool still persists consider getting a fecal exam from your Veterinarian, as puppies commonly can catch or have in their gut that may come out in the normal stress of transitioning to a new environment any number of parasites or viruses at this age and it is best to solve the issue before it takes multiple rounds of medication to alleviate their symptoms and get back to enjoying your pup.

 TRAINING